 Employment Agreements and Severance Agreements.
-With respect to our executive officers, we entered into a new employment agreement with Mr. Akin effective on March 1, 2010 which is substantially similar to his previous employment agreement that expired in accordance with its terms on February 5, 2010.
-The new employment agreement provides for Mr. Akin's continued employment as the Chief Executive Officer of the Company for a term through March 1, 2011.
+With respect to our executive officers, we have agreements with Messrs.
+Boston and Benedetti.
+Mr. Akin's employment agreement expired on March 1, 2011 and the Compensation Committee is currently preparing the terms of a new agreement for Mr. Akin.
+The new employment agreement is expected to provide for Mr. Akin's employment as Chief Executive Officer through at least March 1, 2012 and be similar in terms to his expired employment agreement except that the new agreement is expected to contain enhanced severance provisions and may not require Mr. Akin to take his salary in the form of shares of unrestricted Common Stock.
 Effective on July 31, 2009 we entered into an employment agreement with Mr. Boston.
-We have previously entered into a severance agreement with Mr. Benedetti, which was amended in December 2008 to comply with the timing and form of payment requirements of Section 409A of the Internal Revenue Code.
+We have previously entered into a severance agreement with Mr. Benedetti.
 As used below, the terms "cause," "change in control," and "good reason" have the respective meanings set forth in the applicable employment or severance agreement.